wolfgarbe/SymSpell/README.md

 1. Utilizing the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) by partitioning both query and dictionary terms will result in 5x less memory consumption and 3x faster precalculation time.
 2. Option to preserve case (upper/lower case) of input term.
 3. Open source the code for creating custom frequency dictionaries in any language and size as intersection between Google Books Ngram data (Provides representative word frequencies) and SCOWL Spell Checker Oriented Word Lists (Ensures genuine English vocabulary).

+#### Changes in v6.7.3

+- TargetFrameworks changed from `netstandard2.0;net461;net47;netcoreapp3.0` to `netstandard2.0;net9.0`.
+- PackageReferences updated.
+- In SymSpell.Test all Assert.AreEqual changed to Assert.That
+- Incorporates PR #126 that fixes null reference exception in CommitStaged (#139).

 #### Changes in v6.7.2